philrz/super/book/src/intro.md

 are case sensitive in pipe operators,
-* complex scoping rules for table aliases and column references are required in relational SQL while binding from names to data in pipe operators is managed in a uniform and simple way as derefenced paths on `this`,
+* complex scoping rules for table aliases and column references are required in relational SQL while binding from names to data in pipe operators is managed in a uniform and simple way as derefenced paths on [this](super-sql/intro.md#pipe-scoping),
 * the syntactic structure of SQL clauses means all data must conform to a table whereas pipe operators can emit any data type desired in a varying fashion, and
-* sum types are integral to piped data allowing mix-typed data processing and results that need not fit in a uniform table.
+* [sum types](super-sql/types/union.md) are integral to piped data allowing mix-typed data processing and results that need not fit in a uniform table.

 With this approach, SuperSQL can be adopted and used for existing use cases